shadeland/watchdog/README.md

 Appschadueler --runs--> urlwatch get the jobs from db and do them this way aps has no idea about the jobs, so it has to invoke uw every minutes (bad performance)

-job structure is as follows:
+job structure is as follows: **for now we will use asp mongodb JobSotre as db for jobs** each has an attribute associated with the user ID
+ `
- `Job {
+ Job {
     ID : jobID
     userID : userID
     url : url